On this page:

 What is HECS‑HELP?

-The HECS-HELP discount works by increasing the value of a person’s upfront payment which means that they will actually be required to pay less (if they pay their whole amount upfront) or to defer less with the loan (if they make a partial upfront payment and defer the rest).Return to top
+The HECS‑HELP discount works by increasing the value of a person’s upfront payment.
+This means that they will actually pay less for their studies if they pay their whole or partial student contribution amount upfront.
+Please refer to the examples below for more information.

 Am I eligible for HECS‑HELP?